lechefran/webtest/README.md

 - If `WriteToFile` is true and `FilePath` is empty, a Windows-safe UTC timestamp log file is created in the current directory.
 - The console output colors requests by status class (2xx green, 3xx yellow, others red).
 - Idle connections are kept for pooling by default; call `client.CloseIdleConnections()` when you want to explicitly flush the pool.

+## Logging Disclaimer

+`WriteRequest`, `WriteResponse`, and `LogMetadata` may require the library to fully read request or response bodies into memory in order to format or measure them for logging.

+- Large payloads can increase memory usage.
+- Streaming-style request or response handling may no longer behave like a pure pass-through flow when these options are enabled.
+- Response logging and metadata collection may force the full body to be read before the caller consumes it.

+These logging features are intentionally left available for benchmarking and diagnostics.
+Consumers should enable them selectively based on their own payload sizes, runtime limits, and streaming requirements.

 ## Timing Output